Andrew-Dupuis/gadgetron-wiki/Parallel-Streams-(Gadgetron-4.0)-[WIP].md

 The Merge object interface is the same as for Gadgets, except for the signature of the process function.
 Where a Gadget would only have a single InputChannel, the Merge object features a std::map containing any number of InputChannels.
 The keys in the output map will be strings, each being the 'key' of the parallel stream as specified in the configuration file.

 It is noteworthy that there is no 'TypedMerge'.
-As each parallel stream can produce widely different outputs, and such types can't be reliably encoded in the map of input channels, writing a `Merge` often entails a manual step of escalating to appropriate `TypedInputChannel`s before processing begins.
+As each parallel stream can produce widely different outputs, and such types can't be reliably encoded in the map of input channels, writing a `Merge` often entails a manual step of escalating to appropriately typed `InputChannel`s before processing begins.

 #### Example: Merging image output from different streams.